gfx3oiio/gfx3oiio.github.io/_posts/2025-04-24-ASD-Privacy-Policy.md

 ---
 published: true
-title: "Machine Golf Privacy Policy"
+title: "ASD Privacy Policy"
 categories:
   - Privacy Policy
 tags:
   - Privacy Policy

-date: 2024-12-27
+date: 2025-04-24
-last_modified_at: 2024-12-27
+last_modified_at: 2025-04-24
 comments: false
 ---
 **Privacy Policy**

-This privacy policy applies to the Machine Golf app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the ASD app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 **Information Collection and Use**